jd78/ParallelQueuePartitioner/README.md

 The relationship is defined through the "partitionId".
 The partitioner works on top of any queue/broker.

+Be aware that the version 2 works only with Node.js v4+

 ## Installation
     $ npm install parallel-queue-partitioner

+    For node 0.X (no longer supported)
+    $ npm install parallel-queue-partitioner@1.0.1

 # Usage

-For the demo we will use Q.

-    $ npm install q

 In a new js file, first reference the partitioner: